xajkep/Teaching-HEIGVD-TWEB-2015-Project/UseCases/Specifications.md

 Testing procedure
 =======================================

-API Copilot is the tool we used to validate our application. execute api-copilot run in the expressjs folder.
-It must execute without any problem.
+API Copilot is the tool we used to validate our application.<br />
+To install it, first run npm install in the expressjs and then execute npm install -g api-copilot-cli execute api-copilot run in the expressjs folder.
+It must execute without any problem.<br />

 Note: all tests must be run on an empty database.<br />
 Note: all test steps are done in sequence.
 If any step fails, the rest of the steps cannot be validated.